PlainS1ght/The_Salamanca_Proyect/README.md

 The development will have 3 main focuses, the story, game mechanics and optimization, so the game can be enjoyed on almost any PC (And later any plataform).

- - The story will be centered around the pre - colombine comunities ther relation with nature, spirits, the great profecy, and the corruption.
+ - The story will be centered around the pre - colombine comunities their relation with nature, spirits, the great profecy, and the corruption.
 Full with references to myth creatures of the south american imaginary and local fauna.
-The player depending on their character selection will be able to join any of the 3 forces in the story and take ofencive actions on all others.
+The player depending on their character selection will be able to join any of the 3 forces in the story and take offencive actions on all others.

  - Game mechanics: